-Due the disparity in size and lack of protection for the rider, accidents involving motor vehicles and bicycles often result in serious injuries.
-If you or a family member has been involved in a traffic accident while riding, contact an attorney to discuss your situation.
+Due to the disparity in size and lack of protection for the rider, accidents involving motor vehicles and bicycles often result in serious injuries.
+Contact an attorney to discuss your situation if you or a family member has been involved in a traffic accident while riding.

 Challenges in Child Bicycle Accident Cases

-When a driver of a motor vehicle hits a child on a bicycle, the excuse is always the same: They didn’t see the bike rider.
-In fact, this excuse comes up in cases involving adults as well.
-However, in cases involving children, there is often additional blame passed onto the victim.
-The driver will say that the child, an inexperienced bike rider in most cases, was not riding properly.
-In some cases, they are right, but that doesn’t mean that there isn’t a case.
+When a motor vehicle driver hits a child on a bicycle, the excuse is always the same: They didn’t see the bike rider.
+This excuse comes up in cases involving adults as well.
+However, in cases involving children, additional blame is often passed onto the victim.
+The driver will say that the child, an inexperienced bike rider in most cases, was not riding correctly.
+In some cases, they are right, but that doesn’t mean there isn’t a case.

 Even if a child is partially responsible for the bicycle accident, we can still take action against the negligent driver.
-The driver does have a responsibility to be aware of surroundings and prevent accidents like these.
-In many cases, we find that the driver was given additional warnings, such as school zone signs, that should have put him or her on alert to watch for children on bicycles.
-No matter how challenging a case may seem, our goal remains the same: to get compensation for the victim.
+The driver is responsible for being aware of their surroundings and preventing accidents like these.
+In many cases, the driver was given additional warnings, such as school zone signs, that should have put him or her on alert to watch for children on bicycles.
+No matter how challenging a case may seem, our goal remains to get compensation for the victim.

 Compensation for Child Bike Injury Victims

-Children ride their bicycles to and from school, to their friends’ houses, everywhere.
-Despite the fact that they are a common sight on the streets of Austin and throughout Texas, drivers of motor vehicles who cause accidents frequently claim that they didn’t see the victim.
-At the Law Office of Joel A. Levine, our Travis County bicyclist accident lawyers know that these accidents are caused by negligence, and we hold drivers accountable for the harm their negligence causes.
+Children ride their bicycles to and from school, their friends’ houses, and everywhere.
+Even though they are a common sight on the streets of Austin and throughout Texas, drivers of motor vehicles who cause accidents frequently claim that they didn’t see the victim.
+At the Law Office of Joel A. Levine, our Travis County bicyclist accident lawyers know that these accidents are caused by negligence.
+We hold drivers accountable for the harm their negligence causes.

 Child Struck by Car Near a Playground or School?

-Our Bicycle Accident Injury Lawyers have been representing accident victims for more than three decades.
+Our Bicycle Accident Injury Lawyers have represented accident victims for over three decades.
 These are the types of cases we focus on.
-Our experience and our focus have given us the ability to overcome all challenges that may arise in a child bicycle accident claim.
+Our experience and focus have allowed us to overcome all challenges that may arise in a child’s bicycle accident claim.